 Beneficial owners include anyone who benefits from investing in your crypto hedge fund based on specific criteria, and EDD procedures are used to identify all beneficial owners of any accounts.
 EDD includes taking additional steps to research and verify customer identities and beneficial owners, creating customer risk profiles, monitoring accounts, and reporting suspicious activities.

 Key Takeaways For Crypto Hedge Funds

 Remember, even though crypto hedge funds aren’t technically financial institutions and aren’t specifically mentioned in the BSA, it’s important to develop a BSA/AML compliance program sooner rather than later.

 The reason is simple.
 It’s only a matter of time until crypto hedge funds are specifically named and required to implement the policies and procedures of the BSA in order to reduce money laundering and terrorism financing.
 Many crypto hedge funds trying to stay ahead of regulators have already created and implemented their programs.

 Have you developed a BSA compliance program for your crypto hedge fund?
 Is your program as strong as it should be?
 Does it adequately reduce your risk?

 The cryptocompliance experts at BitAML can help you with your compliance challenges and questions as well as your BSA compliance program development and testing.
-Submit the form below to schedule a free consultation to get started:
+Schedule a free consultation to get started.